matthiasbuecker/geophysics-xochimilco-viveros/03_TEM_2017/README.md

 Data is provided as binary files *.bin* (terraTEM proprietary format) and universal sounding format (*.usf*) files (ASCII).
 Both *.bin* and *.usf* files may contain several repetitions at one sounding site (runs).

 The exact positions (datum: WGS84) of the four vertices of each square loop sounding are listed in the file *TEM2017.txt*.
-For convenience, we also include a GoogleEarth *.kml* file containing loop polygons and their centres.
+For convenience, we also include a GoogleEarth *.kml* file containing loop polygons and their respective centres.

 ## Financial support